 The first of many challenges is that they do not speak the same language as our Church leaders.
-Because of this they may be inadvertently ignored by the Church hierarchy.
 Since English is not a Deaf person’s first language (because they have never heard it) they are at a disadvantage from the start.
 Other disability groups speak English and make themselves and their needs known.
 They also integrate more readily into the liturgy once their needs are met (e.g., installing ramps, accessible doorways, etc.).

 Second, due to the invisibility of their handicap, the Church often overlooks the Deaf.
 When advocates for the Deaf address bishops and priests about their specific needs in the Church, they often hear: “We don’t have any Deaf people in our community.”
 In reality, the U.S. census shows there are approximately 30 million Americans who experience various degrees of hearing loss while 3 million have a profound loss.
 It is estimated that of this number 300,000 are culturally Deaf.
 Culturally Deaf use a capital “D” to identify as users of ASL, interact with other ASL users, often marry each other, attend Deaf churches and organize events for their own benefit.